Anchorsify/Anchorsify.github.io/_projects/GeneralNin.md

 #### --( Bunshin Daibakuha - Clone Great Explosion )--
 Fundamentally, most clones are little more than dense, mobile bundles of chakra.
 This technique takes advantage of that by essentially converting them into bombs, overloading them with the user's chakra and sending them to converge on a single point before exploding.

  - Chakra: Special
  - Range: CHA/4
  - Area: 25
  - Speed: 16, Delay 6 + Special
  - Seal Speed: 24

 Effects: After finishing this technique's handseals, some or all (your choice) of your clones will charge towards a specific location before exploding.
 Clones activated with this technique can no longer take any other actions, but nor can they be destroyed by other means, and they no longer provide the normal benefits of clones (that is, the chance that an opponent will accidentally strike them instead of you).
 In the case of clones capable of using jutsu, any Upkeeps they're maintaining end immediately.
 The "Special" portion of the Delay is however long it would take the clones to move from your current location to the center of the explosion (the location you target with this technique).
 They move at full speed, though immobilization penalties (such as from the ground being turned to mud) may still slow them down.
 Anyone hit by the explosion is allowed a Resistance roll against your Chakra Control (including you, if you're hit).
-Those who passes their roll take only half damage, and suffer half the normal status effects (excepting the visibility penalty from water clone explosions, as it is based on the location, rather than who it hits).
+Those who passes their roll takes only half damage, and suffers half the normal status effects (excepting the visibility penalty from water clone explosions, as it is based on the location, rather than who it hits).
 Like the explosions from Exploding Tags, it is not possible to dodge the detonation of this technique.
 Each type of clone is considered to be an elemental ninjutsu of its appropriate element (shadow clones being non-elemental).
 Mud, Water, and Shadow Clones inflict Blunt wounds.
 Rock Clones deal Slashing damage, and Lightning Clones cause Energy wounds.

 ###### Mud Clones
 - Chakra: 5 + 10/clone